damianoneill/fastapi-otel-demo/README.md

 - Create a k3d cluster
 - Set up a local registry
 - Deploy Jaeger
-- Build and deploy the FastAPI application
+- Build and deploy the FastAPI application with security hardening
 - Set up port forwarding

 3. Access the services: